ibizaman/selfhostblocks/README.md

   - [ ] Self published documentation for options.
   - [ ] Examples for all building blocks.

+## Manual

+The (WIP) complete manual can be found at [shb.skarabox.com](shb.skarabox.com/).
+The information in this README will be slowly moved over there.

 ## Building Blocks

 The building blocks are the foundation selfhostblocks intend to provide to allow you to self host